-The Jageshwar temple complex is estimated to have been built around the 9th to 13th century AD.
+The Jageshwar temple complex is estimated to have been built around the ninth to 13th century AD.
 The architecture will entrance you, and you’ll immediately know that what now seems like a relic, must have stood as a splendor at one time.
-This is just one example of the might and beauty of the ancient Indian temples.
+This is just one example of best attractions in India and the might and beauty of the ancient Indian temples.

 Mundeshwari Devi Temple, Bihar

-Dedicated to Lord Shiva and his consort Shakti, this temple is considered the oldest functional temple in the world.
+Dedicated to Lord Shiva and his consort Shakti, this temple is considered the oldest functional temple in the world, and therefore of great importance for the history of India.
 Believed to have been built in the Saka era, the Archaeological Survey of India (ASI) dates it to 108 AD.
-The temple has been built in the shape of an octagon – which is a rare style of construction.
+The temple has been built in the shape of an octagon—which is a rare style of construction.
 It is considered to be a specimen of the Nagara architectural style.

 Subrahmanya Temple, Saluvankuppam, Tamil Nadu

 The temple was unearthed in 2005 after the 2004 tsunami that hit the coast of Tamil Nadu.
-The archeologists believe that the shrine – dedicated to the deity, Murugan – is the oldest of its kind in the state.
-It is a mix of two structures, one belonging to the 9th century Pallava era and the other belonging to the 8th century Sangam era.
+The archaeologists believe that the shrine—dedicated to the deity, Murugan—is the oldest of its kind in the state.
+It is a mix of two structures, one belonging to the ninth century Pallava era and the other belonging to the eighth-century Sangam era.

 Mahabalipuram Temples, Tamil Nadu

-The Mahabalipuram group of monuments are a reflection of the rich cultural heritage of the 7th and 8th century.
+The Mahabalipuram group of monuments are a reflection of the rich cultural heritage of the seventh and eighth century.
 The structures are a mix of rathas-shaped (Chariot) temples, mandapas (cave) temples, huge open-air rock reliefs and the Shore temple, all dedicated to Lord Shiva.
-The city itself was built way back in the 1st and 2nd century, and today, it is classified as a UNESCO World Heritage Site.
+The city itself was built way back in the first and second century, and today, it is classified as a UNESCO World Heritage Site.

 Tungnath Temple, Uttarakhand